craftercms/docs/source/reference/modules/studio.rst

 The dialog above that shows the preview token generated also shows other examples on how to use the preview token.

+Sometimes you may need to disable security for accessing delivery APIs in preview mode from within the authoring environment, when working on a feature.
+To disable the preview API security, you'll need to set the Engine ``crafter.security.preview.enabled`` property to ``false``.
+See :ref:`engine-security-preview-mode` for more information.

 |

 .. _settings: